Connecting individuals and communities to promote sustainability actions

 Getting an effective team together is a vital step in the community journey to sustainability.
 We have broken down the actions and resources needed to do this into five key areas where you can build your capacities and skills.

-SEE SOME SUSTAINABLE SUCCESS STORIES FROM INDIVIDUALS AND COMMUNITIES
+SEE SUCCESS STORIES FROM PEOPLE AND THEIR COMMUNITIES

 Some communities and individuals, just like yours have already made great progress on the journey to sustainability, you can see these stories here.
 Keep in touch and soon you or your community could have it’s own decarbonisation story to tell